Measurement of double-parton scattering in inclusive production of four jets with low transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \section{Introduction}

 Quantum chromodynamics (QCD), the theory of strong interactions, provides a good description of the production of hadron jets with large transverse momentum (\PT) in high-energy proton-proton ($\Pp\Pp$) collisions.
 This is achieved by factorizing the cross section into a perturbatively calculable matrix element describing the scattering between partons, and parton distribution functions (PDFs) that provide the probability to find a parton with given properties within the proton.
 The PDFs cannot be perturbatively calculated and are obtained by fitting available data.
+This fitting process includes nonperturbative effects such as the underlying event, hadronization, and parton showering.
 Measurements of the cross section for the production of inclusive high-\PT jets have been performed by the CMS collaboration at various center-of-mass energies and show agreement with perturbative QCD predictions at next-to-leading-order (NLO) accuracy~\cite{Chatrchyan:2014gia,Khachatryan:2016mlc,Khachatryan:2016wdh}.
-However, final states with multiple jets are not as well understood, suggesting a need for additional theoretical treatments of the strong interaction.
+However, final states with multiple jets are not as well understood~\cite{Chatrchyan:2013qza}, suggesting a need for additional theoretical treatments of the strong interaction.

 Multijet final states can be produced in a single-parton scattering (SPS).
 Depending on the order of the matrix element in the strong coupling, two or more jets can be produced in SPS.
 Radiation before and/or after the interaction between the partons, as described by parton shower models, can contribute additional jets to the final state.
 Thus, predictions for multijet processes in SPS provide an important test of the matching between fixed-order matrix element calculations and the parton-shower formalism.
 A different approach introduces an additional hard scattering in the $\Pp\Pp$ collision, which also contributes a number of jets to the final state.
 Such processes are in general referred to as double-parton scattering (DPS), and they represent the simplest case of multiple-parton interactions (MPI).
 A schematic depiction of inclusive four-jet production through SPS and DPS is shown in Fig.~\ref{fig:SPSvsDPS}.